r-cha/ReColorCluster/README.md

 To recolor to different colors,

-a) specify the `--colors` argument on the command line.
+- specify the `--colors` argument on the command line.
 This parameter must match the name of a colorway in `utils.py` (a black image result indicates that the requested colorway is not built-in).
 OR
-b) specify the `--colorfile` argument on the command line.
+- specify the `--colorfile` argument on the command line.
 This parameter must be the filename of a color file, which is a simple file consisting of a list of RGB hex values, including the leading '#' character.

 ## Support